bioinformatics-polito/BioSeqZip/README.md

 ## Install from sources
 *BioSeqZip* is publicly available on GitHub.
-For downloading and installing the most recent version of the tool, follow these instructions:
+For downloading and installing the most recent version of the tool, run the following instructions.
 ```
 # Download the sources from GitHub
 git clone https://github.com/bioinformatics-polito/BioSeqZip.git bioseqzip